bhartiy/learnsellacious/pages/24.import/15.export-products/docs.md

 Available filters can be applied before exporting products, for example if you want to export product from particular seller apply seller filter and only that seller's products will be exported.

 ![](Screenshot%202020-05-23%20at%207.31.13%20PM.png)

+when you will click on export, products will be exported in csv format.